tc39/proposal-smart-pipelines/readme.md

 pipe.
 When the body is evaluated according to its [runtime semantics][], that value may be referred to the **pipeline’s value**.

-Where “pipeline” is used as a verb, the pipe operator is said **to pipeline its topic through its body**, resulting in the pipeline’s value.
+Where “pipeline” is used as a verb, the pipeline operator is said **to pipeline its topic through its body**, resulting in the pipeline’s value.

 A pipeline’s body may be in one of two **styles**:\